-22. The process exists to identify bogus petitioning creditors, and to prevent the judgment debtor entering bankruptcy when the bogus creditor has not standing to so instigate.
+22. The process exists to identify bogus petitioning creditors, and to prevent the judgment debtor entering bankruptcy when the bogus creditor has no standing to instigate a petition for that purpose.
 Unwarranted judgment debts can arise through the (a) mismanagement of a defence, by failing to file an acknowledgment of service/file and serve a defence; (b) mismanagement of a defence by unwisely/rashly compromising on unfavourable terms, by way of a consent order; or (c) collusive arrangements between the judgment debtor and favoured third parties, co-operating to produce a judgment debt when no debt actually existed (see Ex parte Kibble, re Onslow,(1875) LR 10 Ch App 373).

 No Issue Estoppel (or Res Judicata)

 23. There is no Issue Estoppel (or Res Judicata) as between any determination in the ordinary civil court that promulgates the judgment debt, and the Bankruptcy Court.
 Evans-Lombe J in Eberhardt said at 1187:

 ‘It seems to me that just as the bankruptcy court would, in an appropriate case, go behind a judgment for the petitioning debt so it would go behind any issue estoppel resulting from a judgment in the proceedings themselves.
 It follows, it seems to me, that no issue estoppel can be finally binding on a court of bankruptcy at the point when that court comes to consider whether to make a bankruptcy order.’